 Commercial Banking vs Investment Banking

-If retail banking caters to the smallest businesses and commercial banking to the mid-sized and larger businesses, the largest corporations are served by investment banks.
+If retail banking caters to the smallest businesses and commercial banking to mid- and large-sized businesses, investment banking serves the largest corporations.
 They provide services to large, publicly traded corporations.

 Small, midsized, and large-sized companies